 Bird feathers are subject to striking modifications.
 For instance, an extreme fusion of the barbs results in feathers that look like plastic strips like Wilson’s Bird of Paradise (Cicinnurus respublica).
 Modified feathers are typically used in courtship displays.
 The rachis also varies from thin and flexible to rigid.
 The Marvelous Spatuletail (Lodigesia mirabilis) has two long, and thin rachis ends on a vaned flag at the tip.
 Woodpecker and woodcreepers have stiff bracing tail feathers for support.
 Feather and plumage aberrations such as leucism, albinism, and xanthochroism or xanthism are not considered feather modifications.

 The most conspicuous feathers are vaned feathers, which include contour feathers covering the body surface and the larger flight feathers of the wing and tail.
 The smooth overlapping arrangement of the vaned feathers reduces air turbulence in flight.

 The flight feathers are long, broad, stiff, and almost entirely pennaceous feathers without an afterfeather.
 A pennaceous feather has a shaft with a basal part, called a calamus, and is embedded in the skin.
-Flight feathers are adapted, primarily, to aerodynamic functions and have very little importance in insulation.
-The flight feathers of the wing are called remiges and are composed of primary remiges and secondary remiges: Combined, these feathers from the main horizontal surface of a wing.
-Rows of smaller feather called coverts overlap de basis of the remiges and cover the gaps between them.
+Flight feathers are adapted primarily to aerodynamic functions and have very little importance in insulation.
+The flight feathers of the wing are called remiges and are composed of primary remiges and secondary remiges: Combined, these feathers are from the main horizontal surface of a wing.
+Rows of smaller feathers called coverts overlap de basis of the remiges and cover the gaps between them.

 Primary Flight Feathers